 The Litchfield Hills make up a large portion of this region, and include towns such as Torrington, Woodbury, Kent, Cornwall, and Washington (very English sounding names, aren’t they?).
 If you’re looking for a lovely place to stay, consider the Mayflower Inn & Spa in Washington.
 Not only is this a perfectly classic New England hotel, legend has it that it was the inspiration for Lorelei Gilmore’s inn, the Dragonfly, in the popular TV show Gilmore Girls.

 Continue on your New England road trip into the Berkshires of Massachusetts.
 Here are art, nature, and culture combined.
 This region has been very popular among vacationers for many years.

 If you go in the summertime, be sure to stop by the famous Tanglewood, where you can enjoy concerts from leading symphonies and folk artists like James Taylor.
 Theatre lovers will adore performances at Shakespeare & Company.
 They do excellent shows; I’ve been twice!

 There is a great deal of beautiful architecture in the region, too.
 In Lenox, visit the Ventfort Hall Mansion and Gilded Age Museum, a 1890s home that’s open for tours.
-If you have literary interest, you may also wish to stop by The Mount, Edith Wharton’s turn-of-the-century estate.
+If you are interested in literature, you may also wish to stop by the Mount, Edith Wharton’s turn-of-the-century estate.